NEDC Baby Counter: 651

 Since 2003, the National Embryo Donation Center (NEDC) has been the country’s leading comprehensive non-profit embryo donation program.
 Our mission is to protect the lives and dignity of human embryos.
 We do that by promoting, facilitating and educating about embryo donation and adoption (ED/EA).
 We’re also the only clinic-based organization that works with families of all races, faiths and ethnic backgrounds.
 Our offices are in the Knoxville, TN and Milwaukee, WI areas.

 So why are we here?
 When couples go through in vitro fertilization (IVF), there are often remaining embryos.
 Those are frozen and stored for later use.
-An estimated 625,000 to 1.1 million human embryos are stored in the U.S. right now.
+An estimated 700,000 to over 1,000,000 human embryos are stored in the U.S. right now.

 When couples decide that their family is complete but still have embryos remaining, there are a few options.
 They can donate the embryos to research.
 They can thaw them and let them die.
 Couples can keep them frozen.
 Or they can donate them to a couple who is unable to conceive.
 A lot of people believe embryo donation is the most life-honoring solution.